stefanleh/hybris-base-image/README.md

 #### Hint

-As the image is not prepared for recompiling the hybris platform inside a container please get sure to build with following parameter in your ``local.properties`` to avoid hardcoded paths in your config artifact:
+As the image is not intended for recompiling the hybris platform inside a container please get sure to build with following parameter in your ``local.properties`` to avoid hardcoded paths in your config artifact:

 	## https://wiki.hybris.com/display/release5/ant+production+improvements#antproductionimprovements-withoutAntHowtorunhybrisserveronproductionenvironmentwithoutneedtocallanyanttarget